Welcome to Romemu

 Who it’s for: Anyone struggling with addiction—whether you’re at the beginning of your journey, have been sober for years, months, or are taking it one day at a time.
 Anyone supporting someone in recovery.
 Anyone seeking a Jewish perspective on the 12 steps.
 Jewish or not, you’re welcome.

-We’re just starting: Join our WhatsApp group to help build this community.
+We’re just starting: Email 12step@romemu.org to join our group and help build this community.
 We’re planning to meet in person once or several times monthly.